dotnet/csharplang/proposals/const-parameters.md

 ## Alternatives
 [alternatives]: #alternatives

 There are no reasonably fully functional alternatives which would be based on compile time type safety.
-It is possible to implement similar functionality using attributes and compiler / analyzer support but with inferior user experiance.
+It is possible to implement similar functionality using attributes and compiler / analyzer support but with inferior user experiance - errors during method invocation will be raised due to the fact that parameter is marked with attribute.
+As a consequence there will be no overload resolution due to parameters difference being an attribute or overload resolution would be based on parameters attribute differences.

 ## Unresolved questions
 [unresolved]: #unresolved-questions

 - Should Constant Parameter be treated similarly like 'ref' and 'out' parameters and consequently participate in overload resolution?

+- If above is true should invocation require passing 'const' keyword before value of const parameter?
-- How Constant Parameter should be represented in CLI?
+- How Constant Parameters should be represented in CLI?
 (Current proposal `modreq`'s)

-- Should Constant Parameter accept default argument?
+- Should Constant Parameters accept default argument?

+- Which member declarations should accept const parameters?

+- Should const parameters not be allowed in operator overloads?

-- In which C# language / Visual Studio version it could be shipped? - ETA (Feature conditional support in prototype is a WIP which depends on this decision)
+- In which C# language / Visual Studio version const parameters feature could be shipped?

 ## Design meetings